gjedeer/ttrss-af_nofacebook/README.md

 ttrss-af_nofacebook
 ===================

-Replaces Facebook l.php redirect links with direct ones (for non-social users of the social network RSS pages).
+A Tiny Tiny RSS plugin to Replace Facebook l.php redirect links with direct ones (for non-social users of the social network RSS pages).
+No more "safety warnings" after clicking on a link!

 To install: